Made with just a handful of ingredients, these Mediterranean chickpea bowls with walnut pesto are ideal for meal-prep. Get the recipe now!

 Broth: for non-vegetarians, chicken broth will also work.
 Worried about sodium?
 Use a low sodium broth instead.

 Roasted tomatoes: If you already have leftover roasted vegetables in the fridge, go ahead and use those up.
 As I mentioned above, any in-season vegetables will work.
 Just don’t skip the roasting step!

 Walnut Pesto: while I’m always and advocate of homemade, if in a pinch or can’t find fresh basil, feel free to grab pre-made pesto from the store.

 Chickpeas: white beans would also work well or roasted tofu.
 For non-vegetarians, I recommend trying baked chicken or white fish.

-Perfect for meal prep.
-I’m always on the lookout for meal-prep friendly meals and this one does not disappoint.
+I’m always on the lookout for meal-prep friendly meals and these Mediterranean Chickpea Bowls do not disappoint.
 If you make these for your lunches, I’d love to see!
 Tag @TheHealthyToast_RD on Instagram or share the recipe on Pinterest.